 When I talk about leaving the familiar to explore the other, it does not mean you have to leave your home or office and go somewhere.
 It is an internal process.
 Internally, leaving things that you have been attached to and identified with.
 You took the step of turning spiritual only because you felt insufficient.
 Suppose you were happy and absolutely fulfilled just eating your morning breakfast and drinking coffee, you would not have tried anything else.
 Somewhere, a realization came that this is not enough.
 You want to know and experience something else.
 This is not about demeaning your present existence.
 This is about seeing the limitation of where you are so that you can move to the next step of life.

+So stepping into a spiritual process is like that – things get mixed up.
 After having made the effort to step into the unfamiliar, there is no point in stepping back into the familiar.
 That’s a backward step.
 When things get mixed up, don’t step back.
 If you are stepping into unfamiliar territory on a daily basis, you will always be confused.
 This confusion needs to be handled properly and productively, rather than becoming a self-defeating process.
 You just need more vision to see things clearly.
 The ability to see life the way it is does not come free.
 You have to do the necessary things to get the discrimination.
 It won’t happen by accident.

+If the spiritual process should not be painful, if it has to become a joyful process, one way is devotion.
 If you are a devotee, confusion is not a problem.
 But such a thing is not possible if your mind questions everything.
 If that is so, the next thing is to be able to clearly see what is true and what is not, not from past experiences and conditionings of life, but out of a very keen sense of discrimination.
 If you want to do this, first of all you should have developed a razor-like intellect so that you can cut things clean and see.
 If you have a blunt knife, you cannot do this.
 It will mess up everything.
 It won’t give you a vision of anything.

 If these two things are not possible, you must give yourself to activity.
 Simply serve whatever you see as meaningful.
 Or, the next possibility is you crank up your energy to such a pitch that your mind says something, your emotions say something else, but your energies are so cranked up it doesn’t matter.
 Your mind can be wrong, you know that.
 It has been wrong any number of times and it continues to be wrong, but your life energies cannot be wrong.
 Your life energies do not know any right and wrong.
 They know only life and life alone – whether it is low pitch or high pitch is the only question.